GLOBAL MARKETS-Bulls back in charge as Omicron worries wane

 By Marc Jones

-LONDON, Dec 7 (Reuters) - Waning Omicron COVID-19 variant worries and a timely booster shot of Chinese stimulus lifted world stock markets and oil on Tuesday and left traders offloading safe-haven currencies and bonds again.
+LONDON, Dec 7 (Reuters) - Waning Omicron variant worries and a timely booster shot of Chinese stimulus lifted world stock markets and oil on Tuesday, and left traders offloading safe-haven currencies and bonds again.

-The FTSEurofirst 300 index .FTEU3 was on track for its first back-to-back run of plus 1% gains since February while Asia saw record bounces from some of China's biggest firms such as Alibaba 9988.HK and Baidu 9888.HK. .SS.EU
+Europe's FTSEurofirst .FTEU3 was on track for its first back-to-back run of plus 1% gains since February.
+Wall Street was poised to rally .N, while Asia had cheered record bounces by some of China's beaten down tech giants.
+9988.HK, 9888.HK. .SS.EU

-The risk-on mood also helped the dollar =USD climb against safe haven currencies such as the Japanese yen, JPY=EBS, which had lost 0.6% overnight, as the confidence-sensitive Australian dollar AUD=D3 also found buyers.
+The risk-on mood also helped the dollar =USD climb against currencies such as the Japanese yen, JPY=EBS, which had lost 0.6% overnight, as the confidence-sensitive Australian dollar AUD=D3 also found buyers.
 FRX/

-Safe-harbour government bonds went the other way with yields - which move inverse to bond prices - up 2.5% on Germany's benchmark 10-year Bund after falling to a three-month low on Monday.
+Safe-harbour German government bonds went the other way with yields - which move inverse to prices - up 2.5 basis points after falling to a three-month low on Monday.
 DE10YT=RRGVD/EUR

-Reports in South Africa said Omicron cases there had only shown mild symptoms and the top U.S. infectious disease official, Anthony Fauci, told CNN "it does not look like there's a great degree of severity" so far.
+Britain's prime minister warned Omicron looked the most contagious coronavirus variant yet, but reports in South Africa said cases there had only shown mild symptoms and top U.S. infectious disease official, Anthony Fauci, told CNN "it does not look like there's a great degree of severity" so far.

 "Good news relating to the severity of Omicron should be taken with a pinch of salt.
 Faster transmission could offset the benefits of milder symptoms," researchers at ING said in a note.
 "More broadly, it is still early days, even if markets are starting to display Omicron fatigue."